 After all, going from Fully Loaded (according to GTMetrix scores above) in 14.8 seconds to 3.8 seconds is amazing.
 Time to interactive score has also dropped from 6 seconds to 3.7 seconds which is just as good.

-But did this have any impact over my traffic and/or ad earnings?
-I personally believe that there was a positive impact, for sure although it’s difficult to estimate as many other factors matter (like publishing new content, Google algo updates and more)
+Did changing the themes have any impact over my traffic and/or ad earnings?
+I personally believe that there was a positive impact, for sure, although it’s difficult to estimate as many other factors matter (like publishing new content, Google algo updates and more)

-First, here’s how my Google Analytics stats look like for the blog where I installed the Mediavine Trellis Theme:
+First, here’s how my Google Analytics stats looked like for the blog where I installed the Mediavine Trellis Theme:

 As you can see, there is an increase after some 20 days, but it’s difficult to attribute it to the theme change only (although I do believe it matters).

-All in all, the traffic went up eventually, my blog page loading speeds went up A LOT, and I am extremely happy with that!
+All in all, after all these years, the traffic went up eventually, the loading speeds went up A LOT, and I am extremely happy with that!
 The best parts?
 The blog survived all the recent Google updates without any major impact.

 Important Features of the Mediavine Trellis Theme

 Let’s leave all the technicalities above aside and talk about some of the features of the theme and how I feel about it.

 The thing is that Trellis itself is a framework that allows for Child themes to be created and used to fully personalize the site.

 However, you can still run a barebone Trellis install with no child theme and still get a properly running blog with similar page speed scores as above.